 - allow my child to self-administer medication on dorm, after being approved by the Health Center staff, for such medications as asthma inhalers, and epinephrine auto-injectors.

 - St. Andrew’s School does not accept responsibility to any consequences in the event my child fails to follow the directions for self-administered medications;

 - the Health Center reserves the right to revoke my child’s privilege of self-administration if there is any question as to the child’s competency or compliance in the ability to safely self-administer such medications;

 - the Health Center will NOT accept verbal orders for medications (prescriptions and/or over-the counter);

 - if I need to send medication for my child, I will mail it directly to the Health Center and NOT to my child;

 - only a 90-day supply of any medication can be kept on campus;

-- prescription medications are NOT permitted on dorm unless they are approved by the Health Center staff;
+- medications and supplements are NOT permitted on dorm unless they are approved by the Health Center staff;

 - if applicable to my child, I will provide the required Epi-Pen twin pack for my child to carry at all times;

 - if applicable, I will provide two (2) of any inhaled medications (such as an inhaler and/or nebulizer medication), as required, to the Health Center at the start of the school year and/or during the school year if/when my child is prescribed such medication(s) so that one can be given to my child and the other can remain in the Health Center as a back-up;